Singer Building: Demolition

 Taller buildings continued to be constructed in New York City; by its 50th anniversary in 1958, the Singer Building was only the 16th tallest in the city.
 In 1961, Singer announced it would sell the structure and the company moved to 30 Rockefeller Plaza.
-According to property records, Iacovone Rose bought the Singer Building and immediately sold it to Financial Place Inc. Real estate developer William Zeckendorf acquired the building and attempted to convince the New York Stock Exchange (NYSE) to move there.
+According to property and court records, Rose Iacovone bought the Singer Building and immediately sold it to Financial Place Inc. Real estate developer William Zeckendorf acquired the building and attempted to convince the New York Stock Exchange (NYSE) to move there.
 The plans failed after the NYSE opted to expand its existing headquarters instead.
 Even so, the construction of the World Trade Center nearby in the mid-1960s caused real-estate values in Lower Manhattan to increase dramatically.
 In 1964, United States Steel bought the Singer and City Investing buildings.
 U.S. Steel planned to demolish the entire block to erect a 50- or 54-story headquarters on the same site.